meub/swarm-turret/README.md

 # The SwarmTurret

 This is the web app for a 3D printed, websockets controlled Nerf turret with streaming video I built.
 It's powered by a Raspberry Pi 4 and three servos for the X axis, Y axis and firing control.
+See the turret in action [here](https://www.youtube.com/shorts/W1DCnf5MDu8).

 More details on the build process can be found [here](https://alexmeub.com/building-a-web-controlled-nerf-turret/) and detail on the hardware and 3D printed parts can be found [here](https://www.printables.com/model/255165-swarmturret-web-controlled-foam-dart-turret).

 This project was heavily inspired by [Tobias Weis' robotcontrol-javascript project](https://github.com/TobiasWeis/robotcontrol-javascript).